suzanbaert/Resources_and_Bookmarks/REGEX.md

 To quantify a single character: just add afterwards
 To quantify a group of characters: add between brackets ()

 Note: R applies *greedy quantification* and tries to match the longest sequence possible.
 To revert and have the shortest sequence possible, add `?` after the quantifier.
-Example: `pattern="A.+A?"`
+Example: `pattern="A.+?A"`